PHB33/.github/profile/README.md

 # Risk of Your Death
 > [!WARNING]
 > Everyone sent here should understand that the federal government and the CIA has already decided you WILL BE KILLED to keep you from discussing this situation with anyone.
+(See Accomodations Warning below for the military).

 The government cannot let the people know what it allowed to happen or has continued to cover up.
 The CIA cannot let anyone know any of the things it has done throughout this tragedy.
 Annie Jacobsen, who Prince called “Hurricane Annie” in “Sign of the Times,” and God called Jezebel in the Book of Revelation in the Bible, and who calls herself “Chivy” around Georgia, absolutely cannot let anyone know she organized and mobilized the men to invade my lifelong church and led the invasion then snuck out as the [massacre](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/tree/master/POW/MCBC) began going back to her hotel room--she knew it would be so bad that most who went would kill themselves (see suicide below).
 So their plan currently is to kill everyone who knows anything about it, especially if they’ve come here or went to one of the churches.